Standard

 polyval(p, x, method='horner')

-Return the value of polynomial p evaluated at point x.
+Return the value at point x.

 Available methods are